yusd24/yusd24.github.io/_publications/2025-weak-Fano.md

 ---
-title: "A supplement to the anticanonical volumes of weak $\bf{Q}$-Fano threefolds of Picard rank two"
+title: "A supplement to the anticanonical volumes of weak $\textbf{Q}$-Fano threefolds of Picard rank two"
 collection: publications
 category: preprints
 permalink: /publication/2025-weak-Fano